varigence/docs/bimlflex/reference-documentation/DvPreviewSchema.md

 # Preview Schema

-The schema name to use for the Data Vault Accelerator preview objects
+The schema name to use for the Data Vault Accelerator preview objects.

 Notes:
 * This setting is part of the `Data Vault Naming` settings category.
 * The default value for this setting is `pdv`.